-St Mary's Maths Page
+St Mary's Mathematics Page

 At St Mary's we believe that in order for children to be successful in adult life they need to have a good understanding of our number system.
-In Years R -6 we teach maths daily.Teachers plan their lessons from the 2014 curriculum which is direct guidance from the government.
+In Years R -6 we teach math's daily.Teachers plan their lessons from the 2014 curriculum which is direct guidance from the government.
 The curriculum has an emphasis on children reasoning with numbers and so we are working on including regular reasoning activities to allow the children to think for themselves and apply their skills.
 This means we want children not just to find answers, but to say how they find them and why it's correct - or indeed why someone else's answer is not correct.

 Here is a short video which might show what we mean about deep learning of something you might think is quite simple - you might be surprised at the advanced language used at such a young age...

 There is infinite depth to go into with any strand or question in mathematics.
 By promoting deep discussion and plenty of opportunities to represent the maths in different ways, the children's understanding becomes so much richer and more likely to be remembered for future learning and for making connections with other areas of maths.

-Wherever possible we try to promote mathematics and encourage children to use their understanding of number not just in numeracy lessons but in other curriculum areas.This way, children develop the ability to solve problems through decision-making and reasoning in a range of context and understand the importance of mathematics in everyday life.
-The more experience children have to talk about numbers in real life contexts, the better they understand maths at school.
+Wherever possible we try to promote mathematics and encourage children to use their understanding of number not just in numeracy lessons but in other curriculum areas - such as science with all of the data collection, geography with the mapping skills and art with shape and symmetry.This way, children develop the ability to solve problems through decision-making and reasoning in a range of contexts and understand the importance of mathematics in everyday life.
+The more experience children have to talk about numbers in real life contexts, the better they understand math's at school.
 Supermarkets are a fantastic way to involve your child in counting the fruit and vegetables into a bag, weighing them or calculating the cost.

 Please continue to practise times tables at home - it is a vital skill.
 Remember, lots of these facts are already learned in a previous tables - they just need swapping around - so do draw attention to those.
 There are many websites and apps now for your child to have fun learning their tables so do encourage these as part of their screen-time.